oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 As you might know, I'm an avid [free software advocate](https://www.gnu.org/philosophy/free-sw.en.html), and I try to use free software over proprietary ones as much as I reasonably can.
-These are some of the best free software projects that I have found, which I either use on a daily basis or have made me say "how did I possibly live before this?".
+These are some of the free software projects that I have found, which I either use on a daily basis or have made me say "how did I possibly live before this?".
 Hopefully you'll be able to discover a project that'll make you feel the same, too!